Who can consign their items and become a seller?

 Will I know which items I need to look for at pick up?

 You can gauge how many items are left after looking at Friday night’s settlement report.
-Its sold on Saturday will not be reflected.
+What has sold on Saturday will not be reflected.

 How do I tag and prepare my items for consignment?